onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 Bibliography
 ============

-"It's not about aptitude.
-It's about attitude."
-Masayuki Yano
+*"It's not about aptitude.
+It's about attitude."* Masayuki Yano

 Generating the first mesh
 -------------------------

 To adapt a mesh, you need a mesh.
 Here are several suggested tools:

-- vizir4 : C. Peyret uses this tool from INRIA-GAMMA but mainly on Mac (Linux and Windows versions are delayed)
+  - vizir4 + EGADS : C. Peyret uses this tool from INRIA-GAMMA but mainly on Mac (Linux and Windows versions are delayed)
   - GMSH : C. Benazet and B. Maugars use the Python API of GMSH (maintaining the group information)

 Metric
 ------

-The metric field is a field of (mesh dimension x mesh dimension) matrices defined at each vertex.
+The metric field is a field of (mesh dimension :math:`\times` mesh dimension) matrices defined at each vertex.
 This field will allow us to compute the edge length for that given metric and determine whether it is "too long" or "too short".

-The metric length in a Riemanian metric space is computed for a segment as :math:`\mathbf{ab} = [\mathbf{a}, \mathbf{b}]` as such :math:`t \in [0,1]` let :math:`l_{\mathcal{M}}(\mathbf{ab}) = \int_{0}^{1} \sqrt{\mathbf{ab}^{T}\mathcal{M}(\mathbf{a}+t\mathbf{ab})\mathbf{ab}} dt`.
+The metric length in a Riemannian metric space is computed for a segment as :math:`\mathbf{ab} = [\mathbf{a}, \mathbf{b}]` as such :math:`t \in [0,1]` let :math:`l_{\mathcal{M}}(\mathbf{ab}) = \int_{0}^{1} \sqrt{\mathbf{ab}^{T}\mathcal{M}(\mathbf{a}+t\mathbf{ab})\mathbf{ab}} dt`.

 Usual operations on metrics are interpolation (when a new point is inserted) and intersection (several metrics defined at a given point).